Perl-Apollo/Corinna/rfc/overview.md

 ## Cleaner Interfaces

 In Moo/se, it's hard to create attributes in such a way that you don't publicly expose them in some way.
 This means that they become part of your contract and if you need to change them later, too bad.
 In Corinna, we expose _no_ attributes by default.
 You have to explicitly do that.
-This is because, unlike Moo/se's `has`, the `has` in Corinna declares the slot and nothing else.
+This is because, unlike Moo/se's `has`, the `slot` in Corinna declares the slot and nothing else.

 ## No MRO Pain